iptremio/iptremio/README.md

 ⚠️ **EXPERIMENTAL PROJECT** - This project is currently in experimental phase.
 Use it at your own risk.

+⚠️ **Legal Notice** This addon is for use with legal Xtream Codes playlists only.
+You are responsible for ensuring you have the right to access the content.

 IPTremio is a Stremio addon for Xtream Codes playlists integration.
 It allows you to stream your IPTV content directly through Stremio.

 Hosted on: [https://iptremio.click/configure](https://iptremio.click/configure)